Summary

 Notable Quotes

-"This is not sustainable: dedicating time to something not being used is not a good use of my time."
+"I realized that dedicating my time and energy into something that wasn’t going to be used was not a good use of my time."

 More Videos